-Please note that it is mandatory for you to make at least one contact per semester with your Post Secondary Funding Advisor.
-If you have questions then please contact your Post Secondary Funding Advisor.
+- It is mandatory for you to make at least one contact per semester with your Post Secondary Funding Advisor to discuss your education progress.

 Full Time Status

-If you have been approved for tutorial and/or education allowance as part of your education assistance then you must maintain your full time student status as defined by the post secondary institution that you are attending while meeting at least the minimum definition of full time study established by the GRPSEO for your level of study. **Please click here to see the Student Policy Guide for more information
+If you have been approved for full time funding assistance then you must maintain your full time student status as defined by both the post secondary institution that you are attending AND at least the minimum definition of full time study established by the GRPSEO for your level of study.

 Acceptable Academic Performance

 Each year there is increasing demand for post secondary funding assistance.
 In order to remain eligible for continued post secondary funding assistance, both full and part time students must maintain an acceptable level of academic performance in terms of specific program requirements and in terms of the minimum requirements set by the GRPSEO.
 Also, if the post secondary institution that you are attending determines that you do not meet the academic requirements necessary to continue in your program of study then education funding assistance will be discontinued.

 Any course that is not successfully completed or does not result in credit for the student’s diploma or degree is considered a failure and can result in academic probation as well as priority 7 being assigned by GRPSEO.
 Either situation can negatively impact a student’s funding prospects given the fact that overall requests for funding always exceed available funds.
 Also, see the section on overpayments/academic suspension as there are financial implications for failures.

 Keep in mind the following:

 a) a failure of a course that runs over two semesters (eight months) is regarded as two failures (one per semester),